Condor: A Code Discriminator Integrating General Semantics with Code Details: Experimental Setup

 We introduce the CodeNanoFix benchmark dataset, which contains 80,906 training samples, 4,742 validation samples, and 3,583 test samples, specifically designed to assess a model's ability to distinguish subtle code differences.
 This dataset focuses on code examples where only minor changes are needed for bug fixes, aiming to evaluate whether models can accurately capture code detail variations and effectively differentiate between functionally correct and incorrect code.

-We conduct experiments on the APPS and MBPP benchmark datasets to further validate Condor's generalization capabilities.
+\lqy{ We conduct experiments on the APPS~\cite{apps}, MBPP~\cite{mbpp}, and LiveCodeBench~\cite{jain2024livecodebench} benchmark datasets to further validate Condor's generalization capabilities.
 The APPS dataset consists of 5,000 training problems and 5,000 test problems, covering a wide range of complex programming problems.
 We evaluate each baseline's original code generation accuracy and its post-process accuracy on the test set, analyzing how Condor performs in more challenging code generation tasks.
 The MBPP dataset contains 374 training problems, 90 validation problems, and 500 test problems, primarily used for code generation evaluation.
 Through experiments on the MBPP dataset, we test Condor's generalization ability and discrimination precision across problems of different scales.
+In addition, we evaluate on LiveCodeBench (version 5), which comprises 880 problems focused on dynamic and real-world coding scenarios.
+Unlike APPS and MBPP, LiveCodeBench does not provide a dedicated training set for discriminators, making it particularly suitable for testing the generalization ability of Condor and all baselines in practical, unconstrained settings. }

-By evaluating Condor on the CodeNanoFix, APPS, and MBPP datasets, we verify the model's performance across various tasks and data scales, especially its ability to capture code details and generalize to diverse code generation tasks.
+\lqy{ By evaluating Condor on the CodeNanoFix, APPS, MBPP, and LiveCodeBench datasets, we verify the model's performance across various tasks and data scales, especially its ability to capture code details and generalize to diverse code generation tasks. }